Table of Contents_

 When it comes to photography, image stabilization is a technique that helps to reduce shaky footage when a camera is operating in handheld mode.
-There are two major technologies typically found in digital cameras to manage image stabilization duties.
+This has no bearing on a white screen turning purple on a digital camera, that’s another matter entirely.
+There are two major technologies typically found in digital SLR cameras to manage image stabilization duties.
 These are called Optical Image Stabilization (OIS) and In-Body Image Stabilization (IBIS).

 Though embedded into camera lenses and not the camera itself, in-lens optical stabilization systems can still typically be controlled via a camera’s settings menu.